kern-me/Etsy-Customer-Terms/README.md

 ## How to Use
 + Open Safari
++ Navigate to your Etsy backend and the "Search Analytics" section (https://www.etsy.com/your/shops/me/search-analytics?ref=seller-platform-mcnav)
 + Run (double click) "breadscrumbs.app"
 + Leave the window open and do not use it until the results are completed
++ Find "Etsy Searched Terms.csv" on your Desktop